 • Educational Programs and Services.
 Net revenues from our educational programs and services from our continued operations increased by 37.7% from US\$490.4 million for the fiscal year ended May 31, 2011 to US\$675.2 million for the fiscal year ended May 31, 2012.
 This increase was primarily due to the growth in revenues from language training and test preparation courses from US\$467.5 million in the fiscal year ended May 31, 2011 to US\$645.0 million in the fiscal year ended May 31, 2012 and, to a lesser extent, an increase in average selling prices resulting from price increases and an increase in the number of students selecting more expensive, smaller class options.
-The increase in revenues from language training and test preparation courses was mainly attributable to the increase in the number of student enrollments from approximately 2.1 million in the fiscal year ended May 31, 2011 to approximately 2.4 million in the fiscal year ended May 31, 2012, and in particular, the increased number of student enrollments in test preparation courses for middle and high school students, language training courses for children and PRC test preparation courses.
+The increase in revenues from language training and test preparation courses was mainly attributable to the increase in the number of student enrollments from approximately 2.1 million in the fiscal year ended May 31, 2012, and in particular, the increased number of student enrollments in test preparation courses for middle and high school students, language training courses for children and PRC test preparation courses.
 Our total number of schools and learning centers increased from 54 and 433, respectively, as of May 31, 2011, to 55 and 609, respectively, as of May 31, 2012.